-They say Millennials don’t believe that they will have Social Security to rely on in the future.
+They say people nowadays don’t believe that they will have Social Security to rely on in the future.
 I say good riddance, because maybe that will get them saving!

 Since most of us are only saving about 4-5% of our income in this country, this is a moot point.
 We need Social Security as a source of funding for our future living expenses.